elahe-dastan/data-scientist-interview/README.md

 With VP, not an interview, just talking

 ## Apple
+First I had a technical interview with my agency company 0+x in which I answered a few ML question like:

+What is central limit theorem?

 What do you do if your model is overfitted?

 Name a few loss function: